Skip to main content

 Flight time from Brazil to Schiphol is about 11 hours.
 Including pickup in Brazil, flight, clearance, and delivery, the turnaround time averages 3–5 business days.

-What documents are required for importing Flowers & plants?
+What documents are required for importing Flowers & Plants?

 For import, a commercial invoice, packing list, and Air Waybill are mandatory.
-For Flowers & plants, Phytosanitary certificate, AWB, packing list, commercial invoice; CITES permit if applicable are also required.
+For Flowers & Plants, Phytosanitary certificate, AWB, packing list, commercial invoice; CITES permit if applicable are also required.
 Imports from outside the EU are subject to import duties and VAT, depending on the HS code.

-Is Flowers & plants delivered to your home after clearance?
+Is Flowers & Plants delivered to your home after clearance?

 Yes.
 After clearance at Schiphol, we handle delivery throughout the Netherlands and the Benelux.
 You can also pick up yourself at our warehouse in Aalsmeer.

-Import {[|]} Flowers & plants from Brazil?
+Import {[|]} Flowers & Plants from Brazil?

-Receive a specific quote for importing Flowers & plants from Brazil.
+Receive a specific quote for importing Flowers & Plants from Brazil.
 We reply on average within 4 hours.

 Made by Friendly Faces